serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **Jared:** Yes.

 **David:** What are some of your other like favorite use cases like for Serverless technology?

+### What are some of your favorite use cases for Serverless technology?

 **Jared:** Oh, man.
 Well, see, image resizing, Graph QL, data processing, some analytics type stuff.
 Those are all kind of the normal target ones.
 Some other fun ones that I've seen are...and actually...kinda Athena kinda kills part of it was really this ad hoc querying of S3 data, right.
 So Athena came out and kind of kills part of that use case that we have for it.
 Because we could quickly aggregate over a whole bunch of S3 files and query data in kind of an ad hoc fashion out of it.
 That was in which case.